winterweird/senpai-js/docs/architecture.md

 ### manager

-This folder contains a class that has knoweldge of how the project is structured, how sprites are setup, and works with the `Stage` class in the `./src/view` folder.
+This folder contains a class that has knowledge of how the project is structured, how sprites are setup, and works with the `Stage` class in the `./src/view` folder.
 It's sole responsibility is to create `Sprite`s and `SoundSprites`.

+### matrix

+This folder contains a whole framework for modifying 2d transforms.
+Each function accepts either a `Float64Array` or `number[]` of length 6, and the numbers map to the following matrix elements. `[aa, ab, ba, bb, ca, cb]`